Outsourcing in Ukraine: IT outsourcing

 The share of the IT industry in Ukraine's GDP is 4%.
 According to DOU's annual job market research, conducted by the end of each year, the IT sector in Ukraine has grown by 60%.
 It is clear that most of this percentage is IT outsourcing.
 In 2003, the IT outsourcing market in Ukraine amounted to $110 million, in 2007 $544 million, in 2011 $1.1 billion, and in 2014 it reached nearly $2.4 billion.
 In 2016, the IT sector of Ukraine became the third-largest export industry of the country, with $3.2 billion in services provided abroad.
 The total income of information technology sphere amounted to $2.48 billion in 2017.
 IT service export reached $3.6 billion in 2017.
 In 2020, the growth continued and the share of IT in exports has increased up to 8,29% in 2020.
 Compared to 2019, exports in 2020 increased by 20.4% and more than 853 M USD.
 By 2021, the volume exceeded $5 billion for the first time, and this is the biggest number in all previous years.

 The main export markets for Ukrainian IT are the USA, Canada, Great Britain, Israel, UAE, Switzerland, Germany, Netherlands, Sweden, Denmark, Finland, Norway, Portugal, Spain, France, Austria, Singapore, South Korea, and India.

 In 2015, Ukraine ranked 41st in the global outsource rating.
 In 2016–2017, Ukraine ranked 24th in the global outsource rating.

 In 2021, BritishGlobal Sourcing Association announced Ukraine as the best country for outsourcing in its annual nomination.

+Despite the challenges of war since 2022, the tech industry has shown significant adaptability.
+In 2023, Ukraine’s IT sector generated $6.7 billion in export revenue (42% of all service exports) and remained the country’s top export industry.
+As the national leader, Kyiv accounts for roughly 35% of Ukraine’s tech talent.